aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/create-thumbnails-psd-files/_index.md

 ## Prerequisites
 Before we dive into the nitty‑gritty of thumbnail creation, let’s cover what you’ll need to get started.

-### Java Development Environment
+### Java development environment
 - **Java JDK:** Make sure you have the Java Development Kit (JDK) installed on your computer.
-You can download it [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+You can download it [Oracle Java JDK download](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 - **IDE:** An Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans will make coding easier.

 ### Aspose.PSD Library
 - You need to include the Aspose.PSD library in your project.
-You can [download the latest version here](https://releases.aspose.com/psd/java/).
+You can [Aspose.PSD Java library download](https://releases.aspose.com/psd/java/).

-### Basic Knowledge of Java
+### Basic knowledge of java
 - Familiarity with Java basics will help you navigate through the example code more effectively.
 Concepts like classes, objects, and loops will be employed frequently.

 ## Import Packages